DeKalb County Georgia home being tested for radon gas

 Sub-membrane depressurization: a sealed vapor barrier over the soil with active suction pulling radon from beneath.

 Both systems achieve 90-99% radon reduction and are installed in one day.
-Use our mitigation cost estimator to get a more specific estimate for your home.
+Use our see mitigation costs by home type tool for a more specific estimate.
 DeKalb County homes with basements are among the most common installations we perform, since basement foundations are prevalent in North DeKalb.

 DeKalb County Homeowners